yourbase/yb/README.md

 # How to use it

-1. Install docker if you don't have it: https://hub.docker.com/search/?type=edition&offering=community (we know this can be annoying,  sorry about that)
+1. Install Docker if you don't have it: https://hub.docker.com/search/?type=edition&offering=community (we know this can be annoying,  sorry about that)
-1. Download and install `yb` from https://dl.equinox.io/yourbase/yb/stable - alternatively, build the code in this repository using `go build` with a recent version of go.
+1. Download and install `yb`.
+You can do this using Homebrew:
+    ```sh
+    brew install yourbase/core/yb
+    ```
+    Or by building it yourself with a recent version of Go:
+    ```sh
+    go get -u github.com/yourbase/yb
+    ```
+    Or by downloading the binary: https://dl.equinox.io/yourbase/yb/stable
 1. Clone a package from GitHub
 1. Write a simple build manifest (more below)
 1. Build awesome things!